Parsauni Subdivision - Sitamarhi, Bihar

 Population of Parsauni Subdivision

-As per the Census 2011, Parsauni Subdivision has a total population of 86,016 people, consisting of 45,441 males and 40,575 females.
-There are 18,589 households in the subdivision with an average population density of 1,441 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Parsauni Subdivision had a total population of 86,016 people living in 18,589 households.
+The population comprised 45,441 males and 40,575 females, with an average population density of 1,441 people per km².
+The table below provides a rural-urban comparison of these statistics.

 | Category | Total | Rural | Urban |